 - Some patients may be able to avoid some of the standard incisions, such as the horizontal one under the breast and the vertical incision from the areola to the crease of the breast.
 Your surgeon will discuss this option if he thinks you’re a good candidate.

-Book Your Dallas Breast Augmentation Procedure Today
+Book Your Breast Implant Surgery Today

 You won’t regret your decision!